 1.)
 Get in the way of your own lighting.

 3.)
 Show the subject in an unnatural perspective, since we'd never really be that close when looking at it ourselves.
 For instance, in the iPhone shot above from a few inches (10 cm) away, my watch looks much bigger than my wrist because it's so much closer to the lens than my wrist.
 This isn't natural — do you really think my watch face is as wide as my wrist?

 Therefore, we want a longer lens for macro photography, not a 50mm, 55mm or 60mm lens.

 Lens Choices (see also Best Macro Lenses)

-While some macro lenses may be sharper than others for regular photogrpahy, as you'll learn below, there is no depth-of-feild at macro distances so nothing is in perfect focus anyway.
+While some macro lenses may be sharper than others for regular photography, as you'll learn below, there is no depth-of-field at macro distances so nothing is in perfect focus anyway.
 No matter how sharp your lens, it won't matter because nothing will be in perfect enough focus to notice.

 Since you'll be shooting at around f/32 to try to get at least one tiny swath in focus, diffraction is the limiting factor regardless of lens.

 50mm macro lenses are useless for serious macro work except for copying slides, stamps and other flat artwork.

 Any flatbed scanner does a better, faster and easier job for photographing anything small and flat.